jkwik/ce-be/README.md

 - Install packages by running `make install`

 ## Running the application
-- Run `make run`.
+- Run `make run-dev`.
 This will pull the DATABASE_URL from heroku and start the application

+## Testing the application
+- Run `make run` or `make run-cov` to run the tests and run the tests and generate a `htmlcov` folder containing an `index.html` file to display the coverage report

 ## Connecting to our database using pgAdmin 4
 - Download pgAdmin 4 https://www.pgadmin.org/download/